 Amar Sawhney turned his initial struggles to find work after immigrating to the United States from India into motivation to pursue a PhD and become a serial entrepreneur.
-He has started eight companies, creating over 4,000 jobs and $2 billion in revenue.
+He has started eight companies, creating more than 4,000 jobs and $2 billion in revenue.
 Listen to our interview to discover how he overcame obstacles along the way, his perspective on the COVID-19 pandemic and what he wants people to know about Sikh Americans.
 We also have a full-length video interview from earlier in his entrepreneurship journey here.

 Episode 6: Max Faingezicht

 Max Faingezicht’s Costa Rican background has helped him build a successful business connecting United States companies with remote software engineers in Latin America.
 His work has helped foster entrepreneurship in Costa Rica, bring valuable talent to U.S.-based companies and reshape the future of work at a time when remote work is booming.
 Learn what inspired his journey!
 We also have a full-length video interview here.